-The Water Authority of Great Neck North has regularly scheduled Board of Directors meetings on the third Monday of every month at 6 p.m. at the Water Authority's office.
+The Water Authority of Great Neck North has regularly scheduled Board of Directors meetings, usually on the third Monday of every month at 6 p.m., at the Water Authority's office.
+Please check the Authority's website for the specific dates and times.

-The Nassau County Department of Health has jurisdiction over the
+The Nassau County Department of Health has jurisdiction over the water system of the Authority.
+The Department of Health is located at